-A third generation career officer, Guy Granville Simonds was born in Ixworth, Sussex, England in 1903.
-He was brought to Vancouver at age 9 and subsequently attended Ashbury College in Ottawa.
+A third-generation career officer, Guy Granville Simonds was born in Ixworth, Sussex, England in 1903.
+He was brought to Vancouver at age nine and subsequently attended Ashbury College in Ottawa.
 At age 18, he was admitted to the Royal Military College in Kingston.
 He soon gained a reputation for excellence, achieving a “Distinguished” grading in half his subjects.

 In 1942, General Montgomery ordered all officers under his command to undergo a program of special courses.
-Brigadier Simonds advised Montgomery that Canadian officers had been taking courses for more than two years and their pressing need was more contact with their men.
+Brigadier Simonds advised Montgomery that Canadian officers had been taking classes for more than two years and their pressing need was more contact with their men.
 To everyone’s surprise, Montgomery said, “Of course.
 Quite right!”.
-This encounter marked the beginning of a strong, lasting friendship.
+This encounter marked the beginning of a healthy, lasting friendship.